ApolloAuto/apollo/docs/specs/linters_and_formatters.md

 Note:

-> `./apollo.sh format` is expected to work outside Docker if relavant tools
+> `./apollo.sh format` can also work outside Docker if relavant tools
 > installed properly.

 ## Conclusion